 Biodistribution and Dosimetry of Novel PET Imaging Agents: When new PET imaging agents are developed to probe different biological processes, it is necessary to evaluate their safety by measuring the biodistribution of the agent and estimating the radiation dose to different organs.
 It is also important to know whether the normal biodistribution may obscure the anticipated biodistribution from the disease process.
 We have developed tools and methodology to do this evaluation using our PET/CT scanner.
 In a typical study, subjects are injected with the new imaging agent, and five consecutive whole body PET/CT scans are acquired over a period of about 2 hours.
 By examining the PET images and quantifying the uptake in the organs at the different time points, the radiation dose to the organs are estimated using the OLINDA/EXM software, and any critical organs are identified.
 We have studied the following F-18 labeled compounds thus far: HX-4 and VM4-037 (hypoxia imaging agents), RGD-K5 (angiogenesis marker) and W-372 (amyloid β plaque imaging agent).
 Studies of additional compounds are being planned.

-Quantitative PET imaging of Y-90: We are investigating methods of accurately quantifying the PET images from Y-90.
+Quantitative PET imaging of Y-90: We have investigated methods of accurately quantifying the PET images from Y-90.
 The PET images can be utilized for estimating the radiation dose to the tumors and organs from Y-90 microspheres which are used to treat metastatic liver cancer.
 This can help in optimizing the treatment.
-We are participating in a multi-site study called QUEST, organized by one of the manufacturers of Y-90 microspheres.
+We participated in a multi-site study called QUEST, organized by one of the manufacturers of Y-90 microspheres.

-Pre-clinical PET imaging of novel targeted drugs: We are also collaborating with other researchers in Developmental Therapeutics in performing pre-clinical PET imaging studies with new targeted imaging/therapy agents to verify their tumor targeting.
+Pre-clinical PET imaging of novel targeted drugs: We have performed pre-clinical PET imaging studies with several new targeted radiolabeled imaging agents to verify their tumor targeting.

-Pre-clinical Cerenkov imaging of Y-90 labeled novel drugs: In this collaborative project with Harvey Hensley of Microimaging facility, we are investigating the utility of Cerenkov imaging of distribution of Y-90 labeled imaging compounds in mice.
-This can be a very cost-effective way of determining tumor-targeting of Y-90 labeled imaging and/or therapy compounds.
+Pre-Clinical Cerenkov imaging of novel radiotracers: In this project, we investigated the utility of Cerenkov imaging of distribution of antibody-based radiotracers in mice.
+This can be a very cost-effective way of determining tumor-targeting of such radiotracers.